h2oai/2017-06-21-hackathon/README.md

 ## Technical details
   - For your solution, please, create a public GitHub repository under your GitHub account.
-  - There is 2hours limit for solution.
+  - There is 2hours limit for [github-query] and 14hours for [dashboard] assignement.
   - You can use any tool, library you are comfortable with.
   - All Wifi networks marked by `GUEST` are available for use (e.g., `H2O_5.0_GUEST_4`)